openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 **Body Inputs**

 * **Multiple inputs**: tensors of different types and shapes.
 One of the inputs corresponds to current iteration number input (this input is optional).
-This input is marked in the port_map with attribute `purpose = "iteration_number"`. *Optional*.
+This input is marked in the port_map with attribute `purpose = "current_iteration"`. *Optional*.

 **Body Outputs**

-* **Condition**: A scalar tensor of `boolean` type specifying whether to execute the next iteration or not. `True` means to continue execution.

 * **Multiple outputs**: Results of execution of the `body`.
 Tensors of any type and shape.
 One of the outputs corresponds to the output with execution condition.
 This output is marked in the port_map with attribute `purpose = "execution_condition"`.